Causal Collaborative Filtering: Experiments

 \subsection{Data Description}

 Our experiments are conducted on two types of datasets.
-The first type is frequently used benchmark datasets with standard training/validation/testing split to show that our framework is capable of improving the performance in a normal experimental setting.
-In particular, we use the \textbf{MovieLen-100k}\footnote{\url{https://grouplens.org/datasets/movielens/}} and \textbf{Amazon Baby}\footnote{\url{https://nijianmo.github.io/amazon/}} datasets---one is a movie recommendation dataset and the other is an e-commerce dataset.
-For the second type of datasets, to better show that our framework can help models to capture the real preference of users, we apply our framework on the \textbf{Yahoo!
-R3}\footnote{\url{https://webscope.sandbox.yahoo.com/catalog.php?datatype=r}} and \textbf{Coat Shopping}\footnote{\url{https://www.cs.cornell.edu/~schnabts/mnar/}} datasets.
-A special property of these two datasets is that their testing data are collected from randomized trials, i.e., users are recommended with random items and their feedback on these random items are collected to construct the testing dataset.
+The first type is frequently used benchmark dataset \textbf{MovieLen-100k}\footnote{\url{https://grouplens.org/datasets/movielens/}}.
+For the second type, to better show that our framework can help to capture users' preference, we apply our framework on the \textbf{Coat Shopping}\footnote{\url{https://www.cs.cornell.edu/~schnabts/mnar/}} dataset.
+A special property of this dataset is that the testing data are collected from randomized trials, i.e., users give feedback on random items.

-For all four datasets, following common settings, we consider ratings $\geq 4$ as positive feedback (likes) and ratings $\leq 3$ as negative feedback (dislikes).
-For \textbf{MovieLens-100k} and \textbf{Amazon Baby} datasets, we apply leave-one-out to split the dataset.
-Specifically, we chronologically sort the interactions for each user and put the latest two positive interactions of each user into the validation set and testing set, respectively, and keep the remaining data in the training set.
-For \textbf{Yahoo!
-R3} and \textbf{Coat Shopping} datasets, since they already have the testing set from randomized trials, we only need to create the training and validation sets.
-For each user, we randomly select a positive interaction from the history and put into the validation set, all other interactions are put into the training set.
-The statistics of the datasets are summarized in Table \ref{tab:datasets}.